CleverRaven/Cataclysm-DDA/doc/JSON_INFO.md

 "symbol": "[",                   // The item symbol as it appears on the map.
 Must be a Unicode string exactly 1 console cell width.
 "looks_like": "sheet_cotton",              // hint to tilesets if this item has no tile, use the looks_like tile "description": "Socks.
+Put 'em on your feet.", // Description of the item "description_prepend": "Come in a pair.",      // Description to add to the beginning of its inherited item's (potentially prepended/appended/both) description
+"description_append": "Before one gets lost!", // Description to add to the end of its inherited item's (potentially prepended/appended/both) description
+"inherit_extended_description": false,         // Whether this item should combine the prepend/append from its copy-from into its base description.
+Shouldn't be used with "description".
+Defaults to true.
-Put 'em on your feet.", // Description of the item "snippet_category": "snippet_category",        // Can be used instead of description, if author want to have multiple ways to describe an item.
+"snippet_category": "snippet_category",        // Can be used instead of description, if author want to have multiple ways to describe an item.
 See #Snippets
 "ascii_picture": "ascii_socks", // Id of the asci_art used for this item
 "phase": "solid",                            // (Optional, default = "solid") What phase it is